NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 - None

 # Version History
+- 1.1.1:
+    - Added support for configuring SPCR/DBG2 and added support for sub-type 5 entries for Operating Systems that support that.
+    - Corrected issue where SDHCI ACPI entries had same UID
+    - Corrected issue where 12v PCIe supply would not be enabled
+    - Updated ACPI DSDT/SSDT compliance revision to 2
+    - Reserve USB firmware region to prevent issues where Operating Systems could corrupt data
+    - Added AHCI support for ACPI boot when PCIe is not enabled in OS
+    - Added Power Button support in ACPI
 - 1.1.0:
     - Added support for SD-cards and Jetson Xavier NX
     - Fixed support for USB-C port J512 on Jetson AGX Xavier